Our Community Place: Funding

+For his seventh birthday on November 21, 2023, Cameron Stone raised hundreds of dollars through a GoFundMe, yard sales, and lemonade stands.
+He also collected items to donate to OCP, e.g., “Socks, shampoo, toothbrushes, soap, sleeping bags, and tents.”

+“A 6-year-old coming up with the idea of just thinking of them and wanting to raise funds for them.
+They've been really amazed by that,” Symone Bolden, community care and engagement specialist at OCP, said.
+“What we’re trying to do here is really show that we’re all a part of the community here, and it's going to take all of the community to come together and really address homelessness,” said Matt Tibbles, executive director.

 Solar panels

-In 2018, Give Solar, a nonprofit organization founded by Jeff Heie, decided to make OCP their next project, after previously working with Eastern Mennonite University and Gift and Thrift in Harrisonburg.
-The organization "raises money and seeks grants to provide solar energy to other nonprofits that can benefit from the cost savings that solar energy can provide." $25,000 in solar panels were installed with the help of volunteers in a “solar barn-raising”.
-Give Solar was granted $9,000 by the Merck Company Foundation.
-An additional $9,000 had been raised through crowdfunding and "affinity groups".
-The solar panels are expected to reduce the community center's electric bill by 75 percent, which should amount to about $3,600 a year in savings.
+In 2018, Give Solar, a nonprofit organization founded by Jeff Heie, "raises money and seeks grants to provide solar energy to other nonprofits that can benefit from the cost savings that solar energy can provide."
+After working with Eastern Mennonite University and Gift and Thrift in Harrisonburg, they made solarizing the OCP building their next project.
+Give Solar was granted $9,000 by the Merck Company Foundation with an additional $9,000 raised through crowdfunding and "affinity groups".
+In a “solar barn-raising”, $25,000 in solar panels were installed with the help of volunteers.
+The solar energy collected by these panels was expected to reduce the community center's electric bill by 75 percent, which should amount to about $3,600 a year in savings.

 Personnel

-As of February 2021, Sam Nickels served as executive director and Leons Kabongo was Place Activities and Programming Coordinator.
-Eric Olson-Getty was administrative director, replaced by Corey Chandler in that role.
-Nickels earns just under $40,000 per annum in salary.

-Tim Cummings serves as Housing Specialist and Amanda Morris as "case management specialist".
-Margot Heffernan is "kitchen coordinator".